cal-cs184-student/sp22-project-webpages-ttran1904/proj3-1/index.md

 # Project 3 Part 1

+Note: Image can't load well on print.
+Please go to my webpage to view images.

 ## Part 1: Ray Generation and Scene Intersection
 ### I. Ray generation
 A ray equation is `r = o + dt` where `o` is the origin vector and `d` is the ray's direction vector.